-- Immune system dysfunction: There is some belief that the immune system may play a part in the development of endo.
+- Immune system dysfunction: There is some belief that the immune system may play a part in the development of endometriosis.
 If the immune system doesn’t function normally, it can result in overgrowth of endometrial tissue outside of the uterus.

 What Are the Symptoms of Endo?